-Gross also said there were two main problems with those points in the new law that have been made public so far.
-"If we really want to make ourselves an attractive country for immigration, further integration prospects need to be opened, for instance shortening the time needed to get a permanent residency," he said.
+Gross found two main problems with the few elements of the new law that have been made public so far.
+"If we really want to make ourselves an attractive country for immigration, further integration prospects need to be opened, for instance by shortening the time needed to get permanent residency," he said.
 "The draft law also shies away from making use of the foreigners already living here.
 Also there is the old issue of dual citizenship, which for many people is a practical criteria that rules Germany out."
 In most cases, non-EU citizens have to renounce their citizenship to become German.

 Hardege, of the DIHK, said many German companies constantly complain that the laws are still very opaque, that it is often unclear what immigration status potential workers have or would have, and how long it would take for them to be processed by authorities.
 "Those things have a deterrent effect on the companies," he said.
 "And of course when things take so long the skilled workers go elsewhere."